-Although the course will focus primarily on the continuous outcome case, we will also briefly cover how these models can easily be extended for use with categorical and limited dependent variables.
-We will also touch on some of the connections between multilevel models and models for panel data.
+Although the course will focus primarily on the continuous outcome case, we will also cover how these models can easily be extended for use with categorical and limited dependent variables.

 The seminar will focus on hands-on understanding and draw from examples across the social and behavioral sciences.
-At the conclusion of the course, students will:
+After completing the course, students will:

 - Know the technical and substantive difference between fixed and random effects

-- Understand what random intercept models, random coefficient models, and crossed random effects models are and when to use each one
+- Understand random intercepts, random coefficients, and crossed random effects models and know when to use each one

-- Know how to estimate and interpret these models in Stata
+- Know how to estimate these models and interpret the result

 This course is for anyone who want to learn to apply multilevel models to observational data.
 Participants should have a basic foundation in linear regression.